-to enter the first Station Range field.

-to change the value of the first station.

-to switch to the second Station Range field.

-to enter.

-to change the value of the second station. to switch to the Run Time field.

-to change the run time value.
+- to switch to the Run Time field. to enterto change the run time value. to set.

-to switch to the Apply Changes field.
+- 7. to switch to the Apply Changes field.

-to execute.
+- 8. to execute.

 Program Hold

 A Program Hold can be set, suspending all irrigation activity for that program only for the specified number of days or until manually canceled.